TeddyEngel/n-closest-to-origin/README.md

 # n-closest-to-origin
-Implementation of a software to calculate the n closest 2D points to origin
+Implementation of a software to calculate the n closest 2D points to origin in c++